 The University’s Race, Ethnicity, Religion and Belief Group (RERBG) is responsible for identifying and implementing strategies and best practice with regards to race, ethnicity and religious groups (including non-belief).
-Specifically, the group is responsible for identifying actions the University should take to address and improve any issues which mean that BAME (Black, Asian, and minority ethnic) or religiously affiliated staff or students experience disadvantage.
+Specifically, the group is responsible for identifying actions the University should take to address and improve any issues which mean that Black, Asian, and Minority Ethnic (BAME) or religiously/belief affiliated staff or students experience disadvantage.

 - Progress the University’s strategic priorities and actions related to Diverse St Andrews and the People Strategy, with respect to race, ethnicity, religion and belief.

-- Work towards the institutional attainment of Advance HE’s Race Equality Charter Mark.
+- Work towards the institutional attainment of Advance HE’s Race Equality Charter.

 - Coordinate the development and delivery of race, religion and belief related training programmes (for example, the BAME leadership programme).